Jim Hunt

-James Baxter Hunt Jr. (born May 16, 1937) is an American politician and retired attorney who was the 69th and 71st governor of North Carolina (1977–1985, and 1993–2001).
-He is the longest-serving governor in the state's history.
+James Baxter Hunt Jr. (May 16, 1937 – December 18, 2025) was an American politician and attorney who was the 69th and 71st governor of North Carolina (1977–1985, and 1993–2001).
+He was the longest-serving governor in the state's history.

-Hunt is tied with former Ohio governor Jim Rhodes for the sixth-longest gubernatorial tenure in post-Constitutional U.S. history at days.
-He is also the father of current North Carolina Lieutenant Governor Rachel Hunt.
+Hunt was tied with former Ohio governor Jim Rhodes for the sixth-longest gubernatorial tenure in post-Constitutional U.S. history at days.
+His daughter is current North Carolina Lieutenant Governor Rachel Hunt.

-Many credit Hunt and his leadership example being a major reason why, in contrast to many ex-Confederate and border states, North Carolina's Democratic Party has managed to stay relevant in state politics from Ronald Reagan's presidency through 2024.
+Under his guidance, the North Carolina Democratic Party outperformed expectations in state politics from Ronald Reagan's presidency through the 1990s.

 Early life

-Hunt was born on May 16, 1937, in Greensboro, North Carolina to James Baxter Hunt, a soil conservationist, and Elsie Brame Hunt, a schoolteacher.
+Hunt was born in Greensboro, North Carolina, on May 16, 1937, to James Baxter Hunt, a soil conservationist, and Elsie Brame Hunt, a schoolteacher.
 When he was a child, the family moved to a farm outside of Wilson, North Carolina.
 He was raised in the Free Will Baptist Church but later converted to Presbyterianism.

-He is a graduate of North Carolina State College, now known as North Carolina State University, with a B.S. in agricultural education and a M.S. in agricultural economics.
+He was a graduate of North Carolina State College, now known as North Carolina State University, with a B.S. in agricultural education and a M.S. in agricultural economics.
 During his undergraduate career, Hunt was involved in Student Government.
 He was the second student to serve two terms as Student Body President of NC State.
 His master's thesis was about economic analysis of different tobacco production techniques.
 In 1964, he received a J.D. from the University of North Carolina School of Law.
 He went on to serve as the president of the Young Democratic Clubs of North Carolina, now known as the Young Democrats of North Carolina.